The Gold Standard: CLI Design Principles for Production Systems

 }

-Traditional Unix philosophy says “silence is golden”—successful commands should produce no output.
-The Gold Standard introduces a modern model: every command has a return value that belongs on stdout.
+The Gold Standard introduces a cleaner model: every command has a return value.
+That value lives on stdout.

 Stream contract:

-This isn’t just about read operations.
+This isn’t limited to reads.
 Write operations return data too:

 # Create returns the resource object